kevinkrahul/Expense_Tracker_CAG/README.md

 - 📊 Expense breakdowns by category & date
 - 🧠 AI-driven answers using Gemini for prompts like:
   - “Where did I spend the most this week?”
-  - “How can I save more based on my spending habits?”
+  - “How can I save more based on my expenses and income?”
 - 🧾 Stores all data securely in PostgreSQL
 - 📱 Mobile-Responsive UI
 - 🐳 Dockerized setup for full stack deployment